How to Make a Mint Julep, According to the Experts

 Start with crushed ice

 Juleps are meant to be made with and sipped from crushed ice—never cubed—our experts unanimously agree!
-“Otherwise, it’s just whiskey and mint in a glass,” says Maurizio Chiovaro, a hospitality pro in New York.
+“Otherwise, it’s just whiskey and mint in a glass,” according to Maurizio Chiovaro, a hospitality pro in New York.

 - 2 cups sugar